Which? Elderly Care

 Age UK Plymouth operate a specialist day care service for people with cognitive impairment such as memory loss and/or dementia.
-The day care service offers a person-centred approach to individual's needs and provides a safe, stimulating, friendly and comfortable environment for clients.
+The day care service offers a person-centered approach to the individual's needs and provides a safe, stimulating, friendly and comfortable environment for clients.
 Freshly cooked meals are provided and transport may also be arranged.
-To ease transition into the service Taster Sessions can be arranged to provide carers and the cared for the opportunity to comfortably integrate into the service.
+To ease transition into the service, Taster Sessions can be arranged to provide carers and the cared-for the opportunity to comfortably integrate into the service.

 Support group